 CH-47

-ULTRAX connects to that truth at the aircraft and carries it through the decision, so maintenance and sustainment actions stay better aligned with intent across a high-demand, heavy-lift aircraft family.
+ULTRAX preserves CH-47 condition evidence at the aircraft and carries it through the decision, so sustainment actions stay aligned with operational intent across a high-demand, heavy-lift family where availability and reliability are mission-critical.

 The CH-47 family operates under demanding conditions where availability and reliability are mission-critical.
-Long service life and block-based upgrades have created fleets with increasing configuration diversity.
+Long service life and block-based upgrades have produced fleets where the same sustainment problem can appear through different block configurations, modernization states, and aircraft-specific histories.

-ULTRAX supports this decision environment within existing Technical Manuals and authority by helping teams resolve ambiguity before defensive action becomes necessary.
+Sustainment decisions in today's CH-47 environment must be made with stronger context despite limited margin for disruption.
+ULTRAX supports these decisions inside existing Technical Manuals and existing authority — helping teams resolve ambiguity before defensive action becomes necessary.

 LISTEN